flutter/website/src/docs/cookbook/navigation/navigation-basics.md

 ---
-title: Navigate to a new screen and back
+title: Navigatate to a new screen and back
 ---

 Most apps contain several screens for displaying different types of information.

-For example, we might have a screen that shows products.
-Our users could then tap on a product to get more information about it on a new screen.
+Hypothetical app, for example:
+ - A home screen/page that shows products
+ - Users can `onTap()` product to gain more info about `on a new screen`.

+# platfrom cases
+ - On Android,  the screens would be new Activities.
+ - On iOS,  new ViewControllers.
-In Android terms, our screens would be new Activities.
-In iOS terms, new ViewControllers.
-In Flutter, screens are just Widgets!
+ - With Flutter, screens are just Widgets! ;-)

 So how do we navigate to new screens?
 Using the [`Navigator`](https://docs.flutter.io/flutter/widgets/Navigator-class.html)!